mainmatter/ember-simple-auth/packages/simple-auth-cookie-store/README.md

-which sets up an [initializer](http://emberjs.com/api/classes/Ember.Application.html#toc_initializers) named `'simple-auth-cookie-store'`, and configure it in the global configuration hash:
+which sets up an [initializer](http://emberjs.com/api/classes/Ember.Application.html#toc_initializers) named `'simple-auth-cookie-store'`, and configure it in the global environment
+object:

 ```js
 window.ENV = window.ENV || {};